-- 1. State debate judges shall complete a digital paradigm posted for coach and student access on the www.isata.org website. - 2.
-One policy debate constitutes a judging round.
+- 1. State debate judges shall complete a digital paradigm posted for coach and student access on the www.isata.org website. - One World Schools debate constitutes a judging round.
 Two LD debates or two Public Forum debates constitute a judging round - 3.
 A judge should not judge an entry more than once.